Which place is cheaper, Beijing or Bangkok?

 It rains a lot this time of the year in Bangkok.
 Bangkok usually gets more rain in October than Beijing.
 Bangkok gets 242 mm (9.5 in) of rain, while Beijing receives 19 mm (0.7 in) of rain this time of the year.
 November to February is the dry season in Bangkok.
 May to October is the rainy season in Bangkok.

 The winter attracts plenty of travelers to both Bangkok and Beijing.
-Plenty of visitors come to Bangkok because of the warm tropical climate that lasts throughout the year.
+Warm weather and sunshine bring visitors to Bangkok year-round.
 Also, many visitors come to Beijing in the winter for the museums, the shopping scene, and the cuisine.

 Beijing can get quite cold in the winter.
 In the winter, Bangkok is much warmer than Beijing.
-Typically, the winter temperatures in Bangkok in January are around 27°C (80°F), and Beijing is about -4°C (26°F).
+Typically, the winter temperatures in Bangkok in January average around 27°C (80°F), and Beijing averages at about -4°C (26°F).

 People are often attracted to the plentiful sunshine in Beijing this time of the year.
 In Bangkok, it's very sunny this time of the year.
 Bangkok usually receives more sunshine than Beijing during winter.
-At this time of the year, Bangkok gets 276 hours of sunny skies, while Beijing receives 201 hours of full sun.
+Bangkok gets 276 hours of sunny skies, while Beijing receives 201 hours of full sun in the winter.

 In January, Bangkok usually receives more rain than Beijing.
-At this time of the year, Bangkok gets 9 mm (0.4 in) of rain, while Beijing receives 3 mm (0.1 in) of rain.
+Bangkok gets 9 mm (0.4 in) of rain, while Beijing receives 3 mm (0.1 in) of rain each month for the winter.
 November to February in Bangkok is the dry season.

 In April, Bangkok is generally much warmer than Beijing.
-Temperatures in Bangkok average around 31°C (87°F), and Beijing stays around 14°C (57°F).
+Daily temperatures in Bangkok average around 31°C (87°F), and Beijing fluctuates around 14°C (57°F).

 The sun comes out a lot this time of the year in Beijing.
 People are often attracted to the plentiful sunshine in Bangkok this time of the year.
 In the spring, Bangkok often gets around the same amount of sunshine as Beijing.
 Bangkok gets 262 hours of sunny skies this time of year, while Beijing receives 247 hours of full sun.